cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 While an ADR is in the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
 Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.

-## Test Cases [optional]

-Test cases for an implementation are mandatory for ADRs that are affecting consensus changes.
-Other ADRs can choose to include links to test cases if applicable.

 ## References